bcarroll/BlockPy/README.md

 BlockPy also removes Python's indentation based syntax requirement.

-Anything within a block code, (blocks of code are within curly braces {}) is not required to be indented.
+Anything within a block of code, (blocks of code are within curly braces {}) is not required to be indented.

 BlockPy will automatically insert the proper indentation and produce Python code that is syntically correct.